westonsteimel/dockerfiles/README.md

 ## dockerfiles

-This repo was started from the excellent work of [@jessfraz](https://github.com/jessfraz) at [jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles).
+This repo was started from the excellent [dockerfiles](https://github.com/jessfraz/dockerfiles) of [@jessfraz](https://github.com/jessfraz).
 It holds various dockerfiles for tools I find useful.

 **Table of Contents**